sodascience/metasyn/docs/source/developer/file_interface.rst

 * :class:`SavFileInterface`

 To implement a new file interface, you should create a new class that is derived from the :class:`BaseFileInterface`.
-To ensure that the file reader is available to metasyn, you have to decorate the class with the :func:`@fileinterface` decorator.
+To ensure that the file interface is available to metasyn, you have to decorate the class with the :func:`@fileinterface` decorator.
 At a minimum, you should also implement the following methods:

 * :meth:`BaseFileInterface._write_file`, used to write the synthetic file.